Youplala/DateABot/data/nlu.md

 - If you were a potato, you’d be a sweet one.
 - Do you know karate?
 Cause your body’s kickin!
 - You’re so hot you melt the plastic in my underwear.
+- hey, did your father put stars in your eyes ?
+- i need to call the bomb squad, bc you're a bomb
+- your father put the stars in your eyes

 ## intent:lame_recover
 - okay sorry let me try again